 Karo Tribe Face Paint

 Karo tribe do a lot more face and body painting over the other tribes I visited.
-These kids that followed us around wanted to paint us as well.
+These kids that followed us around wanted to paint us with the body paint of the Omo Valley as well.

 Kids of Karo